 There may be other brand names for this medicine.

 When This Medicine Should Not Be Used

 Do not use this medicine if you have had an allergic reaction to rabeprazole.
 If you are using this medicine with clarithromycin, do not use these medicines together with cisapride (Propulsid®) or pimozide (Orap®).

 - Your doctor will tell you how much of this medicine to use and how often.
 Do not use more medicine or use it more often than your doctor tells you to.

-- Swallow the delayed-release tablet whole.
+- Swallow the tablet whole with water.
 Do not chew, crush, or break it.